-$^{^{20}}$ Our survey asked participants two questions about their political affiliation: (i) if they self-identify as one of the major political parties; (ii) which political party they most recently voted for.
-We code as "right-leaning" a respondent who self-identified/voted Republican or Libertarian.
-We code as "leftleaning" a respondent who self-identified/voted Democrat or Green.
-Our identification of political affiliation reduces the sample from 3,996 observations to 3,592.
+22Our survey asked participants two questions about their political affiliation.
+We ask them if they self-identify as one of the major political parties (Republican, Democrat, Green, or Libertarian.
+We then ask them which political party for which they most recently voted.
+We code as "right-leaning" a respondent who self-identified as Republican or Libertarian or most recently voted for either of those parties.
+We code as "left-leaning" a respondent who self-identified as Democrat or Green or most recently voted for either of those parties.
+Identifying political affiliation this way reduces the sample from 3,996 observations to 3,592.

-$^{^{21}}$ Educational attainment is coded as 0 for a 4 year college degree or more; 1 for "some college"; 3 for a high school diploma or less.
+23Educational attainment is coded as 0 if the respondent has a 4 year college degree or more; 1 if the respondent identified as having "some college"; 3 if the respondent has a high school diploma or less.
 We exclude trade and vocational schools from the analysis.
 This reduces the sample to 3,484 observations.

-22In Appendix D, Table D.9 displays model coefficients.
+24Table 6 displays the relevant MRS statistics; in Appendix D: Additional Results, Table D.7 displays model coefficients.